Cruciate ligament rupture dog

 Methods

-In this section we explain all common cruciate ligament surgery methods (TPLO / TTA / ZLig / Meutstege etc.) in dogs with their advantages and disadvantages and for which breeds what seems suitable.
+In this section we explain all common cruciate ligament surgery methods (TPLO / TTA / ZLig / Meutstege etc.) for dogs with their advantages and disadvantages and which breeds seem suitable.

 04